 |Forms and Policies||Students must fill out an Application for Dual Enrollment (pdf) no later than the end of a student's second semester at MU.||For Graduate School policies and forms pertaining to the master's portion of the dual master's/professional degree, refer to the Master's Degrees Requirements and Policies on the website.|

 Note on Dual Degrees for Law Students

 Dual-degree programs with the Law School enable students to earn the Juris Doctor (JD) concurrently with a Master’s or PhD degree.
-Dual-degree students must fulfill entrance requirements for both schools, including the graduate school’s entrance exam (if required) and the LSAT.
+Dual-degree students must fulfill entrance requirements for both schools, including the graduate studies's entrance exam (if required) and the LSAT.
 Contact the Law School for more information on their dual-degree programs.